 - Did you know that you can buy a new home even with a prior foreclosure?

 - Did you know that you can still qualify for a home mortgage loan with open collections?

-- The Gustan Cho Team are experts in helping first time home buyers get a home mortgage with no lender overlays.
+The Team at Gustan Cho Associates Mortgage Group are experts in helping first time home buyers get a home mortgage with no lender overlays.

-- This security deposit can go towards the down payment of new home.
+- This security deposit can go towards the down payment of a new home

-- Only fee he needs to pay is the appraisal fee of $450.00 prior to closing which will get reimbursed.
+- The only fee he needs to pay is the appraisal fee of $450.00 prior to closing which will get reimbursed.

-- All of his closing costs is covered via seller’s concessions and by lender’s credit including the VA funding fee.
+- All of his closing costs are covered via seller’s concessions and by lender’s credit including the VA funding fee

-- On this particular case, it is a win win situation where this client benefits in buying versus renting home.
+- In this particular case, it is a win-win situation where this client benefits in buying versus renting home

 Another plus with my client is that the $140,000 home he is purchasing used to be appraised for $240,000 three years ago.
-This client purchase this home at a very good price and the chances of appreciation is tremendous.
+This client purchased this home at a very good price and the chances of appreciation are tremendous.

 Renters who want to qualify for a home loan, contact us at 1-262-716-8151 or text us for a faster response.
 Or email us at [email protected] The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.